shayna-kutoff/global_travel_guide/README.md

 streamlit run app.py

 ## 📖 How to Use
+### Using the Deployed App
+Visit the live app at https://globaltravelguide-zgk4kbc4wwwxddnrusifyp.streamlit.app No installation needed — the app runs directly in your browser.
+Note: The AI chatbot requires valid Azure OpenAI credentials configured in Streamlit's secrets manager.
 ### Main Page
 - Browse the interactive world map showing all 20 destinations
 - Select a city from the dropdown menu